flyaruu/flyaruu.github.io/_posts/2015-03-18-Service-Discovery-in-OSGi-and-Docker.md

 It might be somewhat opaque if you didn't know how the OSGi configuration manager worked, but the thing to take away is that it **decouples where the source of the configuration from the consumer of the configuration**.

+This seems sort of obscure, but it really is powerful.
+You can create reusable components that use formally defined configuration settings, and customize how the configuration is obtained depending on the situation.
+The configuration data might simply be a file on a workstation, but in production it might be a Zookeeper-like distributed data store.

 //TODO
 There has been (still is, I guess) some debate about if an OSGi service is a 'micro service', I don't want to get into this, but there is no denying that an OSGi-only has a drawback that there is no free choice of technology stack: It *has* to play nice with Java, and even then some Java code is notoriously hard to get to work well in an OSGi environment.